Create Registry Keys Using Intune Win32 App

 HKLM is an abbreviation for HKEY_LOCAL_MACHINE, which stores information related to the operating system and application configuration settings.
 In this blog post, I’ve utilized the Win32 app deployment method to deploy HKLM registry keys and entries.
-You can achieve identical outcomes by using the Intune Remediations method.
+You can also create registry keys and values using Intune device remediations, please refer to the link for more information Create Registry keys using Intune remediations.

-If you need to back up and remove a registry key, refer to my other blog post, which offers guidance on addressing the CVE-2022-30190 vulnerability.
-It also outlines the steps for backing up and deleting a registry key using Intune.
-It utilizes the Powershell script deployment method.
+If you have a requirement to back up and delete a registry key, refer to my other blog post, which offers guidance on addressing the CVE-2022-30190 vulnerability.
+It also provides the steps for backing up and deleting a registry key using Intune.

 1. Post-deployment application configuration: After installing software, you can use registry keys to configure and customize the application settings to suit your specific needs.